Innovators Global Challenge FAQs

 Should I include any project finances?

 Yes, we encourage you to include a brief section on project finances.
-This could include anything from the list below, however you will have more time to cover this if successful in the pitching stage, and we would prefer you to spend more time focusing on the technical aspect of your project for your 1000-word submission.
+This could include anything from the list below, however you will have more time to cover this if successful in the pitching stage, and we would prefer you to spend more time focusing on the core idea of your project for your 1000-word submission.

 ⁃ Staff salaries